|The first Gay bowling league began in Boston back in January 1987. It was the dream of a group of

 MA.
 This league maintained itself as a small intimate league with about 24 bowlers.

-these leagues by merging them into one new league with a larger membership, the new league would
+leagues by merging them into one new league with a larger membership, the new league would take

-take characteristics of both leagues.
-Now bowling in Malden on Tuesday night at an earlier time the
+characteristics of both leagues.
+Now bowling in Malden on Tuesday night at an earlier time the league has

 One thing you can be sure of, both leagues offer the ability to get out of the house, meet new people and